Cook Your Thanksgiving Turkey on the Charcoal Grill

 Making Gravy with Your Grilled Turkey

 Gravy is the glue that binds Thanksgiving dinner together, and cooking the turkey this way does complicate things a little in the gravy department.
 The good news is that gravy is no problem, but you'll have to use a slightly different technique than you're used to.

 I usually start off by making a stock by simmering the turkey neck and giblets with some low-sodium chicken broth (4 cups or one 32-ounce container will do) and a carrot, an onion, and a celery stalk.
 Let this simmer for a few hours while you prepare and cook the turkey.

 When the turkey is done and resting, remove the foil drip pan and its contents (the wine and turkey drippings) from the grill.
 In a large saucepan, make a roux with 4 tablespoons all-purpose flour and 4 tablespoons unsalted butter.
-Slowly add the turkey stock and some of the drip pan contents to the pan and whisk in.
+Slowly add the turkey stock you prepared earlier and some of the drip pan contents to the pan and whisk in.
 Bring to a boil, then reduce the heat and simmer until thickened and gravy-like.
 Season to taste with salt and pepper.

 The proportions of turkey broth and drippings are up to you.
 The drippings will impart a smokey taste to the gravy, so use more for a stronger flavor, and less for something more subtle.
 You'll also want to use less of the drippings if you're cooking a brined turkey, since they'll be pretty salty.

 Needless to say, you shouldn't stuff a turkey that you're cooking on the grill.
 Just make it in a pan in the oven and you'll be set.

 December 1, 2019